 Secondly, @boriquagato selected a premature time period that failed to fully capture the effectiveness of stay-at-home orders.
 For example look at the District of Columbia:

-The stay-at-home order was clearly effective because daily death growth peaked then
+In the case of DC the stay-at-home order was clearly effective because daily death growth peaked then

 started declining.
 However the time period 11 April (red dashes) through 08 May